Guidelines for contributors

 Formatting

 We try to remain close to Python conventions and to follow the updated rules and best practices.
 For formatting, we use black, the Uncompromising Code Formatter before submitting pull requests.
 It provides a consistent style, which is useful when diffing.
-We use a custom length of 120 characters as the baseline is short for scientific code.
+To get started with black please refer to their Getting Started guide.
+We use a custom length of 92 characters as the baseline is short for scientific code.
 Here is the line to use to format your code:

 Structure of the main classes